Photo credit: Tif Holmes

 Ultimately, her life-changing decision to change her musical focus to historical performance practice led her to study medieval music with the groundbreaking early music scholar and performer Thomas Binkley, and then to study with Benjamin Bagby and Barbara Thornton of Sequentia.

 In 1991, she co-founded Altramar Medieval Music Ensemble (photo: David Stattelman, Angela Mariani, Jann Cosart, Chris Smith) who recorded seven CDs for the Dorian label and toured in North America and abroad.
-It was at Indiana University in 1991 that Angela also created the nationally-syndicated early music radio program Harmonia; in 2016 she celebrated her 25th year as host of Harmonia, which is still heard weekly on over 100 stations nationally and globally via the Internet.
+It was at Indiana University in 1991 that Angela also created the nationally-syndicated early music radio program Harmonia.
+In May of 2023, Harmonia celebrated its 1000th episode, and is still heard weekly on many stations nationally, and globally via the Internet.

 In 2001, Angela established the Collegium Musicum at Texas Tech University.
-The group’s performances range from medieval repertoire (including a semi-staged production of Hildegard’s Ordo Virtutum), to early baroque repertoire, to interdisciplinary collaborations such as on-stage historical music for the TTU Main Stage Theatre’s production of Shakespeare’s “Twelfth Night.”
-In addition to directing the Collegium Musicum, Dr. Mariani teaches seminars on medieval music, early performance practice, graduate and undergraduate music history courses, a course called “Music and the Contemplative Mind,” and a first-year course for music majors called “Creating the Critical Listener.”
-Back in 2002 she also designed and inaugurated Tech’s very popular, large-enrollment History of Rock and Roll course, and in 2009 created the School of Music’s Graduate Certificate Program in Historical Performance Practice and Research.
-Another secondary research area is Contemplative Pedagogy in Higher Education, an approach to pedagogy that seeks to integrate techniques of contemplation, meditation and mindfulness into the process of teaching and learning at the university level.
-Since 2007, Dr. Mariani has been a member of the peer-elected TTU Teaching Academy, and in 2018 received a President’s Excellence in Teaching Award from Texas Tech University.
+The group’s performances have ranged from medieval repertoire to early baroque repertoire, to interdisciplinary collaborations such as on-stage historical music for the TTU Main Stage Theatre’s production of Shakespeare’s “Twelfth Night.”
+In addition to directing the Collegium Musicum, Dr. Mariani has designed and taught seminars on medieval music, early performance practice, Hildegard von Bingen, music history surveys, and a first-year course for music majors called “Creating the Critical Listener.”
+Back in 2002, she also created and inaugurated Tech’s very popular, large-enrollment History of Rock and Roll course, which she taught for around five years.
+In 2009 she created the School of Music’s Graduate Certificate Program in Historical Performance Practice and Research, with a corresponding undergraduate certificate soon to be inaugurated in the 2023-24 academic year.
+In 2016, Dr. Mariani also created and a course called “Music and the Contemplative Mind,” which explores “connections between music and contemplative practice that manifest . . . in any circumstance in which a musician’s creative and contemplative life intersect in a dynamic and mutually supportive way.”
+This reflects one of her secondary research areas, Contemplative Pedagogy in Higher Education, an approach to pedagogy that seeks to integrate techniques of contemplation, meditation and mindfulness into the process of teaching and learning at the university level.
+Since 2007, Dr. Mariani has been a member of the peer-elected TTU Teaching Academy; in 2018 received a President’s Excellence in Teaching Award from Texas Tech University, and in 2024 received the CARA Award for Excellence in Teaching from the Medieval Academy of America.

-In addition to all of her historical performance-related activities, Angela has maintained her strong interest in rock and traditional folk music, performing and recording with Johnny Faa (Irish trad music) and, most recently, playing hurdy-gurdy with the “balfolk” group Rattleskull.
-She divides her time between Texas during the school year and the Massachusetts Berkshires in the summer.
-When she’s not doing all of the above, she attempts to garden, practice meditation, do yoga, walk, read, and spend time with Chris Smith, her partner in both music and life in general since, well, a really long time ago.
+In addition to all of her historical performance-related activities, Angela has maintained her strong interest in rock and traditional folk music, performing and recording with Johnny Faa (Irish trad music), playing hurdy-gurdy with the “balfolk” group Rattleskull, and various other occasional musical hikes off the beaten path.
+She divides her time between Texas during the school year and the Berkshires in Massachusetts during the summer.
+When she’s not doing all of the above, she attempts to garden, practice meditation, do yoga, walk, read, indulge the neighborhood cats, and spend time with Chris Smith, her partner in both music and life in general since . . . well, a really long time ago.